 ALANA (African Latino Asian and Native American) voters play a critical role in many legislative districts in Minnesota (see below).
 In an earlier report I documented the ethnic economy in all legislative districts and the state and offered ideas to build wealth.
 This economic representation is critical as ALANA leaders were a party at the table during the Redistricting process making the case for adequate economic representation.
 The resulting legislative districts reflect these economic interests.
 There are some interesting power dynamics at play at the State Capitol very sharply defined in the battle over “direct appropriations.”

-I want to present data to show why elected leaders from both the GOP and DFL need to take the ALANA vote seriously.
+Presenting data below to show why elected leaders from both the GOP and DFL need to take the ALANA vote seriously.
 It builds on some earlier analysis on the critical role of the ALANA voter.
+In almost half of the legislative districts, the ALANA population was greater than the margin of victory in those districts – in some cases, extremely close races.

 GOP Analysis